 - London Metropolitan Archives, 40 Northampton Road, London EC1R OHB.
+Has virtually all the surviving records for the Metropolitan Asylums Board and its instititutions.
+Search their catalogue at https://search.lma.gov.uk/.
 Holdings include general and administrative papers.
 No patient records are thought to survive.

 - Ayers, Gwendoline, M. (1971) England's First State Hospitals and the Metropolitan Asylums Board (Wellcome Institute of the History of Medicine, London).